The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Mid-September to Late October

-New York’s Hudson Valley is a 2.5-hour drive from the city, making it a great weekend getaway during the fall when the region’s oak, maple, and beech trees change colors.
-Beacon offers some of the best viewing experiences along the 70 miles of hiking trails throughout Hudson Highlands State Park and atop the approximately 1,500-foot Mount Beacon.
+New York’s Hudson Valley is a 2.5-hour drive from the city, making it a great weekend getaway during autumn when the region’s oak, maple, and beech trees change colors.
+Beacon offers some of the best viewing experiences along the 70 miles of hiking trails throughout Hudson Highlands State Park and atop the 1,500-foot Mount Beacon.

 But there’s plenty to see off the trails, too.
-AFAR contributor Mark Ellwood notes that the towns along the Hudson River have been buzzing with creative energy as of late: Drive to Andes and you can taste some of the local cider at Wayside or head to Hudson and check out the area’s food scene at the 2020-reopened Feast and Floret.
+Afar contributor Mark Ellwood notes that the towns along the Hudson River buzz with creative energy: Drive to Andes and you can taste some of the local cider at Wayside or head to Hudson and check out the area’s innovative food scene at spots like Culture Cream and Lil’ Deb’s Oasis.

 The Maker is a 2020-opened property in Hudson featuring four Maker suites, each with a unique theme ranging from the book-filled “Writer” to the painting-covered “Artist.”

-Groves of aspen in Rocky Mountain National Park glow yellow and orange in the fall.
+Groves of aspen in Rocky Mountain National Park glow yellow in autumn.

 12. Rocky Mountain National Park, Colorado